 As favorable habitat for temperate insects shifts farther north, the spatial distribution of some insects could track those favorable temperatures, shifting their range northward, a behavior some insects could use to compensate for their reduced fitness in their current environment (Parmesan et al. 1999, Breed et al. 2012).
 Shifting of population ranges north could be complimented by either a shrinking or stable southern boundary.
-A shrinking southern boundary could be due to increased temperatures in regions where these insects previously thrived.
-As temperatures across their southern range increase, some insects will be unable to survive and as a result populations in those southern regions will shrink. these warmer will die, thus shrinking the distribution of insects along the southern boundary.
-Still, some insect populations could possess sufficient genetic and phenotypic variation to compensate for the increased temperatures and will continue to survive (Parmesan et al. 1999).
+A shrinking southern boundary could be due to increased temperatures in those regions where these insects previously thrived.
+As temperatures across their southern range increase, some insects will be unable to survive and as a result populations in those southern regions will decline, shrinking the distribution of insects along the southern boundary.
 In Europe, this has been observed in 35 species of non-migratory butterfly species.
 Of these butterflies, 63% were observed to have shifted their range northward and 3% shifted their range south (Parmesan et al. 1999).
 While spatial redistribution through range shifting can reduce the impact of climate change on insect populations, these shifts in spatial distribution can disrupt food security.
-Agricultural systems are currently under pressure from endemic phytophagous pests that damage crops and reduce yields.
+Agricultural systems are currently under pressure from a suite of phytophagous pests that damage crops and reduce yields.
 These systems could be additionally stressed as warmer temperatures push new pests into established agricultural systems.
 The damage caused by both invading and endemic phytophagous insect pests could lead to increased use of chemical pesticides and reduced crop yields that further destabilize national food security.

-Those insect populations able to adapt to the local changes in their environment and/or colonize these new environments, may have the genotypic ability to express plasticity, or acclimation, in traits that increase their active temperature range through a strategy termed, bet-hedging.
-Bet-hedging describes the trade-off between average fitness and variance of fitness of the traits expressed by individuals in a population (Philippi and Seger 1989).
-In environments that vary less, the selection pressures faced by organisms in these environments is relatively predictable and selection can function to enhance those phenotypes that maximize fitness in those environments.
-However, in environments that vary more, the selection pressures faced in these environments are less predictable, to anticipate this variability, a bet-hedging genotype will produce phenotypes that match several, different, environments.
-In nature, all environments vary to some degree and it is likely that many phenotypes serve a bet hedging function.
-Phenotypic plasticity defines an organism’s capacity to express different traits depending on the environment it encounters (Agrawal 2001).
-Because all environments vary, even if only temporally, organisms in those varying environments must be able to compensate to survive, thus it can be assumed that all organisms are phenotypically plastic to some degree (Phillips et al. 2008, Price and Sol 2008).
+As temperatures increase, existing genotypic and phenotypic variation in some insect populations could be selected for and that existing variation could allow them to adapt to and survive changes they face in their current environment or new environments. for and that variation (Parmesan et al. 1999).
+(Discuss selection and adaptation of climate specific traits, dessication, migration, species colonization paper could be a good reference*** )Those insect populations able to adapt to the local changes in their environment and/or colonize these new environments, may express greater plasticity in those traits that increase their active temperature range than those species whose ranges will shrink due to the shifting seasonality and warmer temperatures associated with climate change.
+Phenotypic plasticity is defined as an organism’s capacity to express different traits depending on the environment it encounters (Agrawal 2001).
+Specifically, phenotypic plasticity is when a single genotype within a species can express multiple different values for a particular phenotype.
+Because all environments vary, even if only temporally, organisms in those varying environments must be able to compensate for stress induced by this environmental variation.
+In general, all organisms possess at least a degree of phenotypic plasticity in some traits (Phillips et al. 2008, Price and Sol 2008).
 As organisms expand their range into novel environments (previously uninhabited geographical ranges or previously uninhabited temperature ranges), those genotypes that are to be successful must adapt to these novel environments and could do so through plasticity.